Arad County (former): Geography

 The medieval Arad County was situated in the lands along both banks of the Maros (Mureș) River.
 The existence of arable lands, pastures, vineyards and orchards in the western lowlands in the Middle Ages is well-documented.
 The hilly eastern regions were sparsely populated.
 The total territory of the medieval county was around 3800 km2.

-In 1744, Arad County absorbed a large part of Zaránd County, including its capital Zaránd/Zărand (the remainder of Zarand County was then reorganized, with Körösbánya/Baia de Criș as the new capital).
-In 1876, when the administrative structure of the Kingdom of Hungary was changed, the territory of Arad County was further modified to include the western third of the diminished Zaránd County, namely the Nagyhalmágy/Hălmagiu district (Zarand County was disbanded altogether on that occasion).
+In 1744, Arad County absorbed a large part of Zaránd County, including its capital Zaránd/Zărand (the remainder of Zaránd County was then reorganized, with Körösbánya/Baia de Criș as the new capital).
+In 1876, when the administrative structure of the Kingdom of Hungary was changed, the territory of Arad County was further modified to include the western third of the diminished Zaránd County, namely the Nagyhalmágy/Hălmagiu district (Zaránd County was disbanded altogether on that occasion).

-Arad County shared borders with the Hungarian counties of Csanád, Békés, Bihar, Torda-Aranyos, Hunyad, Krassó-Szörény, Temes and Torontál.
+Arad County shared borders with the Hungarian counties of Csanád, Békés, Bihar, Torda-Aranyos, Hunyad, Krassó-Szörény, Temes, and Torontál.
 The river Mureș formed its southern border.
-Crişul Alb River flowed through the county.
+Crișul Alb River flowed through the county.
 Its area was 6078 km2 around 1910.